vdhamer/Photo-Club-Hub-HTML/.github/README.md

 > The idea is to provide a _central_ portal to view images managed _locally_ by the individual clubs.

-This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses into numeric addresses: the app has one `root.level1.json` entry point that can forward the viewer to clubs with `level2.json` membership lists.
+This concept similar to the hierarchy of distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses into numeric addresses: this app has one entry point (a filed named `root.level1.json`) that can forward the viewer to clubs with membership lists (`level2.json` files).
-These in turn allows you to view the image portfolios as managed by the clubs.
+These lead the viewer to image portfolios as managed by the clubs.

 This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML website or subsite.